 Becky and I have three sons and a daughter, and each of of them is completely different.
-Our oldest son is at that very impressionable age, where they start to listen to everything that you say and take it literally.
+Our sons are now at that very impressionable age, where they start to listen to everything that you say and take it literally.
 The age where they are learning and creating habits and character traits based on what you do and say.

 1- Gone are the days where he can just ignore someone and be considered “shy”, now the world views it as rude.
 Just yesterday I witnessed the seeds of what I’ve sown.
 Someone said “Hi.
 How are you?” to him and he immediately responded with “I’m fine, thank you.
 How are you?”
 I was sure to tell him afterwards how great he did.
 I was glad that I didn’t have to nudge him or remind him… those talks we’ve had are working.